 ^Example of existing conditions and roadway reconfiguration on 25th Avenue.

-In tandem with this effort, on California Street from Arguello Boulevard to 18th Avenue, improvements will be installed, which will include daylighting, high-visibility crosswalks and pavement marking to improve safety for people of all ages on a street with historically high rates of injury-related collisions.
+In tandem with this effort, on California Street from Arguello Boulevard to 18th Avenue, improvements were installed, which included daylighting, high-visibility crosswalks and pavement marking to improve safety for people of all ages on a street with historically high rates of injury-related collisions.
 This project is part of the Vision Zero Quick-Build Program.
-As part of our commitment to the program, these improvements will be installed by the end of 2019.
+As part of our commitment to the program, these improvements were installed at the end of 2019.

-- Daylighting - adding red painted curbs at intersection approaches to improve visibility for all road users
+- Daylighting - added red painted curbs at intersection approaches to improve visibility for all road users

-- Reconfiguring the roadway from four lanes to three to include one lane in each direction, with a flexible center turn lane
+- Reconfigured the roadway from four lanes to three to include one lane in each direction, with a flexible center turn lane

 - Continental Crosswalks